greim/await.js/README.md

 ### The event handlers

 An await promise has `onkeep()`, `onresolve()` and `onfail()` methods that accept callbacks.
 If a promise is in an unresolved state, callbacks are stored for later execution.
-Once it enters either a kept or a failed state, all relevant callbacks are executed in the order they were added, and references to callback functions are no longer stored from that point onward.
+Once it enters either a kept or a failed state, relevant callbacks are executed in the order they were added.
 These methods can be called any number of times, in any order.
-If called after the promise has entered the kept or failed state, relevant callbacks are executed immediately and then discarded.
+If called after the promise has entered the kept or failed state, callbacks are executed immediately.
 Callbacks are always executed after the method returns.
-Because of these factors, code is effectively decoupled from the state of the promise.
-For example, a promise instance can be retained and used repeatedly to access the same information over and over.
+Because of this, code is effectively decoupled from the state of the promise.
+For example, a promise instance can be retained and used repeatedly to access the same information forever.

 ```javascript
 promise.onkeep(function(got){